Jennifer Lynch: Awards and nominations

 Boxing Helena received incredibly scathing reviews upon its release and a Razzie Award for "Worst Director".
 Nevertheless, it was nominated for Grand Jury Prize in the Dramatic category at the Sundance Film Festival.

 Personal life

-Lynch revealed in a 2009 interview that she underwent three spinal surgeries following the release of Boxing Helena due to a car accident that occurred when she was 19 years old.
-In the same interview, Lynch stated that she has a daughter.
+Lynch lives in Los Angeles and has a daughter.
+She revealed in 2009 that she underwent three spinal surgeries in the mid-1990s after getting into a car accident at the age of 19.